vistalab-technion/cs236860/_pages/info.md

 At the end of the course, the student will:

-1. Understand and be able to apply notions in deep learning.
+1. Understand the evolution of ideas in image processing:
-1. Know how to effectively use leading python machine-learning and deep learning frameworks such as PyTorch.
-1. Know how to optimize software and hardware performance in deep neural network applications.
+1. Know how to implement these leading image processing algorithms in Python.
-1. Know how to program GPUs using CUDA.
 1. Perform a small research project using the studied notions and techniques.